themarketingstore/sample-cdk-apigw-auth-stack/README.md

 But if you would like to request one manually for debugging or similar a token can be requested manually with CURL:

-_curl --location --request POST 'https://cdkauthstack.auth.us-east-1.amazoncognito.com/oauth2/token' --header 'Content-Type: application/x-www-form-urlencoded' --data-urlencode 'grant_type=client_credentials' --data-urlencode 'client_id=3al555u4k46bdb6nkfuiv2mf57' --data-urlencode 'client_secret=1vjtp2oh9lktf1u5fsgl8snu1p566r0j4psuobhp2s0e5tevaa5g'_
+_curl --location --request POST 'https://cdkauthstack.auth.us-east-1.amazoncognito.com/oauth2/token' --header 'Content-Type: application/x-www-form-urlencoded' --data-urlencode 'grant_type=client_credentials' --data-urlencode 'client_id=CLIENTID' --data-urlencode 'client_secret=CLIENTSECRET'_

 The auth url, client id and secret will need to be replaced with the relevant values for your stack as noted in the stack outputs.

+### Testing Authentication via Python Script

-If you would like to test the endpoint auth using the python script, open the file test/python/test_auth.py and replace the values:
+If you would like to test the endpoint auth using the python script, open the file test/python/test_auth.py.

+Replace the values of the variables below, with values relevant to your stack provided by the outputs after deployment:

-CLIENT_ID
+- CLIENT_ID
-CLIENT_SECRET
+- CLIENT_SECRET
-API_GW_ENDPOINT
+- API_GW_ENDPOINT

 With values relevant to your stack, edit the AUTH_DOMAIN and replace with the value for your stacks auth domain.